AmfAR: Leadership under Krim

-In 2005, Mathilde Krim stepped down as founding chair.
+In 2005, Krim stepped down as founding chair.
 According to amfAR, she served as CEO from 1990 through 2004, and is described as the "heart and soul" of the organization.
 Charles Kaiser described Krim as "determined to prevent America from using AIDS to stigmatize homosexuals" in his book The Gay Metropolis: The Landmark History of Gay Life in America.
 She was widely viewed as someone who fought on the front lines against prejudices against many people with AIDS.
-Apart from aiding research for life saving drugs, Krim was equally a proponent of reshaping public opinion, as noted by the New York Times' tributes to her and those who interacted with her.
+Apart from aiding research for life saving drugs, Krim was equally a proponent of reshaping public opinion, as noted by The New York Times' tributes to her and those who interacted with her.

-amfAR After Krim
+amfAR after Krim

 The year after Krim stepped down in 2004, the CDC reported that 1,000,000 Americans were living with HIV/AIDS.
 In an effort to reduce the stigma surrounding HIV/AIDS, amfAR's new chairman Kenneth Cole led amfAR to partner with Viacom Inc. and the Kaiser Family Foundation to launch an initiative called KNOW HIV/AIDS.
 This program funded an AIDS awareness campaign titled, "We All Have AIDS", which marked a more controversial tone in amfAR's new public strategy.
 In line with the launching of program initiatives, amfAR under Cole launched the TREAT Asia pediatric network and the MSM initiative, which was a global effort to help educate, treat and prevent HIV/AIDS in men who have sex with men.

 In honor of its founding chair, amfAR launched the Mathilde Krim Fellowship in Basic Biomedical Research in 2008.
 The goal of this fellowship is to spur young and independent research groups who are actively searching for HIV/AIDS medical advancements.
 This grant has spurred discoveries such as the first recorded birth of new HIV virus particles by Dr. Nolwenn Jouvenet, as well as other developments at the pinnacle of HIV research.
 Other recipients of the Mathilde Krim Fellowship such as Bing Chen and Rosa Cardoso have made discoveries that have been central to the modern understanding of the HIV virus.

 After Cole stepped down as chairman due to a fraud investigation surrounding money diversion, he was replaced by William H. Roedy.
 The current CEO Kevin Robert Frost joined amfAR in 1994 and became CEO in 2004.
-Together they lead 9 members of the Management Team, 25 Board of Trustees members and over 100 advisors to both their scientific and political platforms.
+The CEO leads 8 members of the Management Team, 25 Board of Trustees members and over 100 advisors to both their scientific and political platforms.

-Headquarters and Facilities
+Headquarters and facilities

 amfAR's Sheldon W. Andelson Public Policy Office is located in Washington, D.C., and is where many Rosenfield public policy fellows and employees work, as well as its management team of CEO and Board of Trustees. amfAR's original headquarters as well as their largest operations facilities is in New York City.